adaptyteam/adapty-docs/versioned_docs/version-2.0/server-side-api-specs.md

 ### Grant access level

-Provides access level to your end-user without providing an info on the transaction.
+Provides access level to your end-user without providing info on the transaction.
 This comes in handy if you have bonuses for referrals or other events related to your products.

+The access level provided by this method will not be reflected in your [analytics](https://app.adapty.io/analytics).
+It will be sent to only webhook integration, and only in this case will appear in the **Event Feed**.
+If webhook integration is not enabled, granting access level will not be shown in the [**Event Feed**](https://app.adapty.io/event-feed).

-To grant access with providing the transaction details, please use the Set Transaction request <!--- ??? --->
+To grant access and simultaneously provide the transaction details, please use the [Set Transaction request](server-side-api-specs#set-transaction) which is recommended.

 #### Endpoint